tremor-rs/tremor-language-server/README.md

 ## TODO

-* completion for module functions
 * integration for emacs
 * support parallel edits for trickle and tremor files
 * improve debugging
 * add tests
+* function signature info for completion as well as hover
 * ability to handle multiple script errors
 * use simd-json in tower and json rpc crates?
 * distribution without compiling